twigphp/Twig/doc/tags/for.rst

 ``for``
 =======

-Loop over each item in a sequence.
+Loop over each item in a sequence or a mapping.
 For example, to display a list of users provided in a variable called ``users``:

 .. code-block:: html+twig